Maumagnaguagno/HyperTensioN/docs/Representation.md

 ```

 They represent the same data, with PDDL giving more tokens to clarify what each field represents.
-The following Ruby code is the intermediary representation obtained by one of the above representations.
+The following Ruby code is the intermediate representation obtained by one of the above representations.

 ```Ruby
 operators = [